terminal-labs/rambo/README.md

 [![Join the chat at https://gitter.im/terminal-labs/rambo](https://badges.gitter.im/terminal-labs/rambo.svg)](https://gitter.im/terminal-labs/rambo?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Quickstart
-To get up and running fast, see: [quickstart.md](docs/quickstart.md)
+To get started fast, see: [Quickstart](http://terminallabs-rambo.readthedocs.io/en/latest/core/quickstart/), or go to our [docs homepage](http://terminallabs-rambo.readthedocs.io/en/latest/)

 ## What Is This Repository For?
 This project is for provisioning and configuring virtual machines (and containers) in a simple, predictable, and highly reproducible way.
 Just run one command and your VM is up, code is deployed, and your app is running, on any supported platform.